maxosprojects/open-dobot/README.md

 8. [Details](#details)

 # What is open-dobot
-This project is intended as a completely open and free (MIT License) alternative to proprietary, unreliable and inflexible firmware for Dobot robotic arm (original Kickstarter campaign https://www.kickstarter.com/projects/dobot/dobot-robotic-arm-for-everyone-arduino-and-open-so/description).
+This project is intended as a completely open and free (MIT License) alternative to proprietary, unreliable and inflexible original firmware for Dobot robotic arm (original Kickstarter campaign https://www.kickstarter.com/projects/dobot/dobot-robotic-arm-for-everyone-arduino-and-open-so/description).

 ---